 The customer doesn't need to visit your website to see this page.
 You may share the link to the Landing page in your emails, blog, and social media posts.

-This page lets you reach your customers with an alternative suggestion to subscribe or provide the consent.
+This page lets you reach your customers with an alternative suggestion to subscribe or provide consent.
 If your customer didn't leave his phone number or didn't provide the GDPR consent, the Landing page form can help you out.

 It can trigger the Welcome automation for new subscribe, as well as the custom automation for every submission to the page.